minvws/gfmodules-coordination/README.md

 ## Introduction

-The GFModules project is a collection of applications that have the purpose to improve the data exchange between healthcare providers.
-This project is the technical implementation of the various components of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+The GFModules project is a collection of applications aimed at improving data exchange between healthcare providers.
+Whom are the target audience for this initative.
+The project is the technical implementation of the various components of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.

 ## Architecture